 Common proteins analyzed in these tests include:

-• Albumin: Decreases with age, indicating reduced liver function.
+• Albumin: Levels drop with age, which can signal reduced liver function.

-• C-reactive protein (CRP): Increases with age, indicating inflammation.
+• C-reactive protein (CRP): Levels rise as we age, indicating increased inflammation.

-• Hemoglobin: Changes can indicate anemia or other blood disorders common in aging.
+• Hemoglobin: Changes may reveal anemia or other blood-related issues often seen in aging.

 Metabolomic Test

 Metabolomics is the comprehensive study of small molecules, or metabolites, within cells, tissues, or organisms.
-This field is vital for understanding aging as it provides insights into metabolic changes over time.
-By analyzing these metabolites, researchers can identify biological markers that reflect aging’s physiological and pathological states
+This field is vital for understanding aging and providing insights into metabolic changes.
+Researchers can identify biological markers that reflect aging’s physiological and pathological states by analyzing these metabolites

-The range of biological age testing methods in metabolomics includes advanced techniques to measure and interpret metabolites, which serve as key health indicators and correlate with lifestyle factors.
+The range of biological age testing methods in metabolomics includes advanced techniques for measuring and interpreting metabolites, which serve as key health indicators and correlate with lifestyle factors.

 Key metabolites and their significance: